m-rakesh-kr/StackAndWin_Game/README.md

 # StackAndWin_Game

-- Stake And Win smart contract is written in Solidity language and is stored on the Goerli Ethereum Blockchain.
+- Smart contract of Stake And Win is written in Solidity language and is stored on the Goerli Ethereum Blockchain.
 - Smart contracts are a type of Ethereum account.
 This means they have a balance and can be the target of transactions.
 - Goerli is a testnet, a replica of the Ethereum mainnet and thus being public and transparent; the contract interactions can be verified on -    goerli.etherscan.io at “Stake And Win ”
 - Even the code of the smart contract is public and can be sited at “Stake And Win Smart Contract ”